Skip navigation

 Implementation of change

-1. At the point of implementation of any recommendation included in the implementation paper, and resulting in changes referred in to clause 2 (above), any matter regarding the particular employment conditions of the directly affected staff member will be negotiated with that staff member.
-The staff member may request that the union be a party to these negotiations.
+1. At the point of implementation of any recommendation included in the implementation paper and resulting in changes referred to clause 2 (above), any matter regarding the particular employment conditions of the directly affected staff member will be negotiated with that staff member.
+The staff member may request that relevant union(s) be a party to those negotiations.

 3. Where duties of a position have not significantly changed, the incumbent will continue to hold the position.